scholarslab/scholarslab.github.io/collections/_people/malcolm-cammeron.md

 roles:
 - Praxis Fellow, 2022-2023
 ---
-A flashy bio goes here.
-The above information is meant to give you a template.
+Malcolm Cammeron is a 2022-2023 Praxis Fellow.